 Aamer Abdul

-Previously, I was a Research Intern at the University of Toronto, working under the supervision of Professor Chi-Guhn Lee, where I worked on adversarial domain adaptation for data-sparse image classification.
+Previously, I was a ML research intern at the University of Toronto, working under the supervision of Professor Chi-Guhn Lee, where I worked on adversarial domain adaptation for data-sparse object detection.
 My undergrad was in Electronics and Communication Engineering from BITS Pilani, during which I mainly worked on computer vision and machine listening.

 Email / Resume / Publications / Google Scholar / Twitter / LinkedIn